aclarembeau/plugen/README.md

 ## Support

 If you have any questions or need assistance, you can reach out to the Plugen community on our [Discord server](https://discord.com/plugen) or by opening an issue on the GitHub repository.

----

-This README file provides a brief overview of Plugen, its features, and how to get started.
-Feel free to update it with more specific information about your project and customize it according to your needs.
-Good luck with your static website development using Plugen!